-How To Make Italian Pasta Salad In 3 Easy Steps
+How To Make Lemon Pesto Pasta Salad In 3 Easy Steps

 - Prep the ingredients.
 Start by cooking your bow tie (Farfalle) pasta to al dente and rinsing with cool water.
 While the pasta is being prepared, dice the Pepperoncini peppers, sundried tomatoes, and green onions into bite sized pieces.
 You will also want to wash your lemons, zest, and juice them.

 - Shake up the dressing.
 You will need to grab yourself a well sealed glass jar, I used a 16 ounce canning jar.
 Add your pesto, extra virgin olive oil, red wine vinegar, lemon juice, lemon, zest, honey, salt and pepper to your glass container.
 Securely place the top on and shake vigorously until it is well combined.

 - Make the salad.
 In a large bowl add the pasta along with all the other toppings: fresh spinach, pepperoncini peppers, sundried tomatoes, scallions, and Mozzarella cheese pearls.
 Pour over the dressing and toss the salad until everything is evenly distributed and coated in the dressing.
 Refrigerate the pasta salad for a few hours prior to serving.

 3 Tips For the Best Pasta Salad

 Shake up an extra batch of the homemade Lemon Pesto Dressing.
 It is great to pour over leftover pasta salad to refresh it.
 Leftover dressing also tastes great on lettuce salads, in stir fry, to marinade chicken, etc. Don’t forget to shake it really good prior to using it (the fats separate from the oils).